aaronvlee/epf-whitepaper/README.md

 ---

-*AI‑assistance disclosure:* drafting/editing support by GPT-5 Thinking; all claims and edits reviewed and approved by the human author, who accepts full responsibility for the content.
+*AI‑assistance disclosure:* drafting/editing support by GPT-5 and Google Gemini Thinking; all claims and edits reviewed and approved by the human author, who accepts full responsibility for the content.